-- Were you satisfied with the outcome of the external review? - Regardless of the outcome, were you satisfied with the manner in which the external review was conducted by the Office of the Information Commissioner? - Do you consider that you were kept adequately informed regarding the progress of the external review?
+- Were you satisfied with the outcome of the external review? - Regardless of the outcome, were you satisfied with the manner in which the external review was conducted by the Office of the Information Commissioner?

+- 3. Do you consider that you were kept adequately informed regarding the progress of the external review? - 4.
 Was the officer assigned to the external review professional in his or her dealings with you?

-A PRQ was sent to each of 272 parties who participated in an external review process following finalisation of the review process.
-133 participants returned a completed PRQ.
-102 responses were received from agencies and 31 were received from complainants.
+A PRQ was sent to 320 parties who participated in an external review process following finalisation of the review process.

+181 participants returned a completed PRQ.
+124 responses were received from agencies, 55 were received from complainants and two were received from third parties.